 During formal consultation periods of the development plan, hard copies of documents will be available at local libraries and the Civic Centre to view during opening times (Reg.35).
-Documents and plans will also be taken to consultation events where the team will be on hand to answer any queries.
-These consultation packs will include proposal maps, evidence-based assessments, and spatial proposals.
+The Civic Centre and libraries also have access to computers where documents can be viewed online or be used to submit any feedback via the relevant platform.
+These documents will also be taken to consultation events where the team will be on hand to answer any queries.
+Again, all documents will be provided online, via the Central Lancashire Local Plan website.